magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

 `login.php` server-side script, resulting in the usual `Not found page` from the [compojure][5] routes we defined in the [3rd Tutorial][6].

+You can simulate this last effect with an HTML5 compliant browser by re-adding the `novalidate` attribute to `loginForm`.

-It's now time to take care of this error by implementing the server-side login service, which represents the deepest layer of the progressive enhancement strategy--the one we should have started from in a real web application development.
+It's now time to take care of this error by implementing the server-side login service, which represents the deepest layer of the progressive enhancement strategy -- the one we should have started from in a real web application development when we want to follow the progressive enhancement strategy.

-Kill any `boot` related process and commit your work.
+Kill any `boot` related process and commit the work you did until now.

 ```bash
 git commit -am "get pattern attr from the form"